Mexico Tariffs Likely To Take Effect Next Week, Trump Vows In London

 Although Trump and May did not appear to conclude the "substantial" trade deal that the president said he supports, he did soften the line his administration has taken with London over a thorny security dispute: China's mobile technology giant Huawei.

-Washington has pressured its allies around the world to bar Huawei from developing new 5G mobile networks over security concerns about Beijing's ability to exploit them for its own purposes.
+Washington has pressured its allies around the world to bar Huawei from developing new 5G mobile networks because of security concerns about Beijing's ability to exploit them for its own purposes.

 Huawei denies that its telecom equipment can be exploited in this way or that it's an arm of the Chinese government.

 The British government, sensitive about its relationship with Beijing, has been reluctant to go along with American restrictions.
-Secretary of State Pompeo threatened last month that Britain's ability to share intelligence information with the United States might be on the line.
+Pompeo threatened last month that Britain's ability to share intelligence information with the United States might be on the line.

-But Trump said on Tuesday he wasn't contemplating any cutoff for Britain, because he said he's sure the two sides will come to an agreement on Huawei.
+But Trump said on Tuesday that he wasn't contemplating any cutoff for Britain because he's sure the two sides will come to an agreement on Huawei.

 "We're going to both have absolutely an agreement on Huawei and everything else," he said.
 "We will be able to work out any differences.
 I see absolutely no limitations.
 We've never had any limitation."